victorisakov1/portfolio/README.md

 Boston, Massachusetts, United States

 Led integration of AI tools, leveraging Data Analytics and implementing Machine Learning algorithms, using Python and R, to analyze EdTech startups, identify underlying trends and develop marketing strategies.
-•Analyzed trends of the EdTech Startups with R in different Geographical Regions to create Disruptive Business Models in this sector.
+- Analyzed trends of the EdTech Startups with R in different Geographical Regions to create Disruptive Business Models in this sector.
-•Utilized Google Analytics to make data-driven decisions followed by an increase in engagement by 366% within 3 months.
+- Utilized Google Analytics to make data-driven decisions followed by an increase in engagement by 366% within 3 months.
-•Implemented AI tools such as Midjourney and SynthesiaAI for content creation which tripled(3x) sales.
+- Implemented AI tools such as Midjourney and SynthesiaAI for content creation which tripled(3x) sales.

 # Market Analyst & Marketing Strategist